skerit/openc2e/README.md

 Openc2e is an open-source game engine intended to run **all** the games in the _Creatures_ series.

-Original development stalled back in 2010,
+Original development ceased back in 2010.
-I hope to get it started again with a focus on Creatures 2.

 # Games